JoeDukes/oliver/index.md

 He doesn't have a tow truck and he would really like that.

+His current Tonka-like toy collection is a dump truck, back hoe / front loader, and garbage truck.
+He would love a bulldozer and/or a grader.

+A sandbox (with lid) would go really well with these types of toys.

 ## Favorite Characters

 Oliver loves Pupstruction the most, but also loves Paw Patrol, Super Kitties, Elmo / Sesame Street